MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ## Brian Ward's fork

 This version differs rather signficantly from the original, including tweaks to behavior, visuals, and different underlying code.

-The rest of this README is primarily for the original, not yet updated.
+Some broad changes: the code is now running on Python 3.7+, it is multithreaded to make animations smoother, and more information such as pitcher and the current batter are shown.
+A lot more is changed under the hood, too!
+A more detailed (but growing outdated) review is [here](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard/pull/335).

 ---------------